Binh Thuy Air Base: RVNAF use

 In October 1964 the RVNAF 520th Fighter Squadron equipped with A-1Hs was formed at Bien Hoa AB, however due to delays in construction of the base it was only in December that they were able to start deploying a 5 aircraft detachment daily from Bien Hoa AB to Binh Thuy.

 On 7 May 1967 an attack on the base destroyed 4 A-1Hs and 2 UH-34s.

 By 1969 with the transfer of AC-47s to the RVNAF, 6 AC-47s of the 817th Combat Squadron were maintained on ground alert at the base.

 Fall of South Vietnam

 As the southernmost RVNAF base, Binh Thuy remained operational until the end of the Vietnam War.
-On the morning of 30 April 1975 Binh Thuy based jets carried out the last known air strike of the war destroying 2 T-54 tanks of the People's Army of Vietnam 10th Division as they attempted to attack Tan Son Nhut Air Base.
+In the 1975 Spring Offensive, the Army of the Republic of Vietnam 21st Division defended Binh Thuy from the attacking PAVN.
+On the morning of 30 April 1975 Binh Thuy based jets carried out the last known air strike of the war destroying two T-54 tanks of the People's Army of Vietnam 10th Division as they attempted to attack Tan Son Nhut Air Base.